 Peer Review Week is a global event celebrating the essential role that peer review plays in maintaining research quality.
-It aims to showcase the important work of editors and reviewers, to advance best practice, and to highlight the latest innovations in peer review.
+It aims to showcase the important work of editors and reviewers, advance best practice, and highlight new innovations.

-Peer Review Week is also an opportunity to highlight the resources and support available to authors, reviewers, and those who manage the peer review process.
-In 2017 we launched an interactive resource hub, 360° view of peer review, to help you better understand the process and discover how becoming a peer reviewer yourself can be good for your research career.
+It is also an opportunity to highlight the resources and support available to authors, reviewers, and those who manage the peer review process.
+Our interactive resource hub, 360° view of peer review, is designed to help you better understand the process and discover how becoming a peer reviewer yourself can be good for your research career.

 Diversity in peer review